 11. Head in upright position

-Breathing can be difficult when the child has a cold and cough.
-The position of the head when coughing can influence the secretion or mucus-clearing from the body (1).
-Ideally, children who have coughing fits should keep the head in an upright position when they sleep, to limit the movement of the mucus towards the throat.
+The position of the head when coughing can influence the secretion or mucus-clearing from the body (8).
+Ideally, children who have coughing fits should consider keeping the head in an upright position when they sleep, as this might help to limit the movement of the mucus towards the throat.

-This will prevent accumulation of mucus in the throat and prevent coughing.
+This could prevent the accumulation of mucus in the throat and reduce coughing.
 Prop up the pillows or add a pillow or two under the head so that the head is in a higher position than the rest of the body.
 This will help in preventing coughing fits at night.

 12. Nose blowing

-A wet cough is often the result of mucus accumulation in the throat.
+A wet cough might often result due to mucus accumulation in the throat.
 If not cleared, mucus in the nostrils can move from the nose to the throat when the child breathes forcefully, resulting in throat irritation, and therefore coughing.

 To prevent that, help your child blow his or her nose from time to time.
-If the kid is very young, teach him to blow the nose by “smelling backward”, but forcefully.
+If the child is very young, teach them to blow the nose by “smelling backward”, but forcefully.

 13. Stay clean

 Germs spread easily through coughing.
-Help your kid stay clean to prevent the spreading of the germs to other kids in the family.
+Help your child stay clean, as it might prevent the spreading of the germs to others in the family.

 - Change bed clothes every day.